 Left to their own devices and unquestioned by Labour politicians, developers will only get away with it.
 With developers increasingly likely to appeal over Labour councils’ heads to Boris Johnson or to Eric Pickles, as at Mount Pleasant, it’s vital that Labour councils try and thrash out agreements on their terms.

 Sometimes I’ve witnessed politicians using such meetings to ruthless effect.
 Last year I attended a briefing with James Murray, the Labour councillor in charge of regeneration in Islington, about bold plans to build a new HQ for the National Youth Theatre and 80 flats on the Holloway Road.
-As soon as Murray heard that none of the proposed flats would be affordable he cancelled the meeting and said it would only be reconvened one there were affordable homes on offer.
-Architect Patrick Lynch, developer Tom Shutes and a dozen hangers-on had huffed and puffed our way up the stairs in Islington Town Hall carrying models, plans and papers.
+As soon as Murray heard that none of the proposed flats would be affordable he cancelled the meeting and said it would only be reconvened once there were affordable homes on offer.
+Architect Patrick Lynch, developer Tom Shutes and a dozen hangers-on (including me) had huffed and puffed our way up the stairs in Islington Town Hall carrying models, plans and papers.
 We then had to huff and puff our way back down again, Grand old Duke of York style, without presenting the plans.
 The development has since been given planning consent, with 24 of the 80 flats at an affordable rent, and I’m not sure the developers would have changed their minds if that humiliating walk up and down the Town Hall stairs had never taken place.
 Stopping a meeting as soon as a derisory amount of affordable housing is mentioned is a much more effective negotiating tactic than refusing to meet at all.

 Body language matters, as well as asking questions to which you already know the answer.
 In 2007, as chair of Greenwich’s Planning Board, I met with Wilson Bowden and their architects Chapman Taylor to discuss their dire plans for the redevelopment of the “Woolwich Triangle” (a site between Hare Street and Powis Street at the more run-down end of town).
 “How do you intend to sensitively restore the locally-listed Art Deco building?”
 I asked.
 “Er, it gets knocked down,” was the answer.
 I kicked up a fuss and thankfully the recession then intervened to kill the plans stone dead (the Art Deco building, a former Co-op department store, survived and is now being converted into flats).
 Again, such a meeting set a “red line” much more clearly than correspondence with a planning officer ever could.